G

 unlimited, automatic

-Terms verified against the Discover it Cash Back product page as of 2026-05-19.
+Terms verified against the Discover it Cash Back product page; quarterly gas categories verified against Discover's published cashback calendar as of 2026-06-28.

 Historical Gas Calendar